 Movies in Their Own Folders

-Movie files can be placed into individual folders and this is recommended, as it can (sometimes significantly) increase the speed of scanning in new media.
-If you have external media for a movie (e.g. custom poster, external subtitle filess, etc.) you should usually place the movie in a nested folder along with the custom media files.
+Movie files can be placed into individual folders and this is the recommended method, as it can (sometimes significantly) increase the speed of scanning in new media.
+This method is also useful in cases where you have external media for a movie (e.g. custom poster, external subtitle files, etc.).
 Name the folder the same as the movie file:

 - /Movies/MovieName (release year)/MovieName (release year).ext